yousufhassan/flying-around-the-globe-via-graphs/README.md

 ## Instructions
 To run the program:
   - [Download the latest version of PyCharm](https://www.jetbrains.com/pycharm/download/)
+  - Download all the files in this repository
-  - Download the Python libraries listed in requirements.txt
+  - Download the Python libraries listed in [requirements.txt](https://github.com/yousufhas)san/flying-around-the-globe-via-graphs/blob/main/requirements.txt)
-  - Open the main.py file and right click to run it in the Python Console
+  - Open the [main.py](https://github.com/yousufhas)san/flying-around-the-globe-via-graphs/blob/main/main.py) file in PyCharm and right click to run it in the Python Console
   - Click the Dash link in the Python Console which will open the program in your internet browser.

 ## Contributions